HuaweiDatacomm/telegraf-huawei-plugin/README.md

    chmod +x install.sh
    ./install.sh
    ```
-6. Get the proto file, run `protoc --go_out=plugins=grpc:. ***.proto` to generate the file of proto.
-Because this protoc-gen-go's version is later, you are advised to modify the .proto file as follows: Find the "package" option, copy the content following "package", paste it under the "package" option, and add `option go_package="/";` before the copied content.  here is an example of huawei_debug.proto.
+6. Get the proto file, run `protoc --go_out=plugins=grpc:. ***.proto` to generate the file of proto. you are advised to new dir first`(this dir's name according the proto's name,remember use _ replace -)`,then put the file of proto in this dir. here is an example of huawei-debug.proto.
 proto files: https://github.com/HuaweiDatacomm/proto
    ```
-   cd /telegraf/plugins/parsers/huawei_grpc_gpb/telemetry_proto(put huawei-debug.proto in this dir)
+   cd /telegraf/plugins/parsers/huawei_grpc_gpb/telemetry_proto
-   vim huawei-debug.proto
+   mkdir huawei_debug
-   add option go_package="/huawei_debug";
+   cd huawei_debug
    protoc --go_out=plugins=grpc:. huawei-debug.proto
    ```
 7. Modify HuaweiTelemetry.go .
 Tips: we need to repeat this step 6 and 7 for each sensor path.